vacp2p/rfc/content/docs/rfcs/17/README.md

 An overview of routing procedure is depicted in Figure 2.

 ### Spam Detection and Slashing
-In order to enable local spam detection and slashing, routing peers MUST record the `nullifier`, `shareX`, and `shareY` of any incoming message conditioned that it is not spam and has valid proof.
+In order to enable local spam detection and slashing, routing peers MUST record the `nullifier`, `share_x`, and `share_y` of any incoming message conditioned that it is not spam and has valid proof.
 To do so, the peer should follow the following steps.
-1. The routing peer first verifies the `zkProof` and drops the message if not verified.
+1. The routing peer first verifies the `zkSNARKs` and drops the message if not verified.
 2. Otherwise, it checks whether a message with an identical `nullifier` has already been relayed.
-   1. If such message exists and its `shareX` and `shareY` components are different from the incoming message, then slashing takes place (if the `shareX` and `shareY` fields of the previously relayed message is identical to the incoming message, then the message is a duplicate and shall be dropped).
+   1. If such message exists and its `share_x` and `share_y` components are different from the incoming message, then slashing takes place (if the `share_x` and `share_y` fields of the previously relayed message is identical to the incoming message, then the message is a duplicate and shall be dropped).
    2. If none found, then the message gets relayed.

 An overview of slashing procedure is provided in Figure 2.